arunaskiyer/reviews/README.md

 ## API Documentation

 1. POST /hotel/123/newreview
 Data sent in request body.
-Data sent should be a JSON document with the text of the review as well asinformation about the reviewer (name, picture)
+Data sent should be a JSON document with:  the text of the review, user name, user picture, listing ID, the communication rating, check in rating, location rating, accuracy rating, cleanliness rating, and value rating.
+See the schema.sql file for acceptable data types.

 1. GET /hotel/123/reviews
 Returned data will be in the shape of an array of objects.
-Each Review object will contain the text of the review, the reviewer's name and picture, and the month and year that the review was posted.Each review will have a unique ID.
+Each Review object will contain the text of the review, the reviewer's name and picture, and the month and year that the review was posted.
+Each review will have a unique ID.

 1. PUT /hotel/123/updatereview
 Data sent in request body.
 Data sent should be the new text of the review as well as the ID of the review.